ChatGPT: What’s the fuss?

-As with any emerging technology, it is crucial to balance both benefits and risks when utilising this technology for business purposes.
-From a legal standpoint, it is necessary to understand the unique collection obstacles and review benefits this technology can offer for eDiscovery/eDisclosure purposes; other use cases for lawyers and their clients; and how ethics may factor into any LLM based endeavour.
+As with any emerging technology, it is crucial to balance both benefits and risks when utilizing this technology for business purposes.
+From a legal standpoint, it is necessary to understand the unique collection obstacles and review benefits this technology can offer for eDiscovery purposes; other use cases for lawyers and their clients; and how ethics may factor into any LLM based endeavor.

 Putting ChatGPT to Work

 With new technology trends, concerns often surface about whether certain tools will replace humans – especially in the legal industry.
 The sentiment applies here, as there have already been questions about whether GPT-3 and other similar AI language models could take over the human function for jobs that still require an element of oversight.
 In the eDiscovery space, could LLMs review and flag responsive documents without needing human oversight?
 Or does this seem way too far-fetched?
 Before answering that question, check out what quickly came back when we asked ChatGPT to write a blog about ChatGPT and eDiscovery:

 ChatGPT, a cutting-edge language model developed by OpenAI, has quickly gained recognition for its ability to process and understand natural language.
 As a result, it has become an invaluable tool for a variety of industries, including the legal sector.